stephlsechrist/GatorAid_CSC648/credentials/README.md

 5. Database username
 6. Database password
 7. Database name (basically the name that contains all your tables)
-##8.
-Instructions on how to use the above information.
+8. Instructions on how to use the above information.
 <br>a.
 Download key1.pem
-<br>b. sudo chmod 400 path to pem
+<br>b. sudo chmod 400 "path to pem"

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>